Student Loans

 Choosing a Repayment Plan

 You’ll have the choice of several plans.
 Your Direct Loan Servicer will notify you of the date your first payment is due.
 If you do not choose a repayment plan, you will be placed on the Standard Repayment Plan.
 Most Direct Loan borrowers choose to stay with the Standard Repayment Plan, but there are other options for borrowers who may need more time to repay or who need to make lower payments at the beginning of the repayment period.
-See this informative video on repayment.
 You can visit Federal Student Aid / Manage Loans for more information regarding repayment.

 Grace Periods